andreavelazquez1/andreavelazquez1/README.md

-- 👋 Hi, I’m @andreavelazq
+- 👋 Hi, I’m @andreavelazquez
-- 🌱 I’m currently learning ...
+- actualmente estoy aprendiendo y conociendo la plataforma GitHub
-- 💞️ I’m looking to collaborate on ...
+- Estudiante de Informatica
-- 📫 How to reach me ...
+- Edad 17 años

 <!---
 andreavelazquez1/andreavelazquez1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.